redox-os/book/src/troubleshooting.md

   - If the application is waiting for the last file descriptor shown in relibc log, run `cat /scheme/sys/iostat` for more details.

-- Run the `cat /scheme/sys/block` command to know in what system function a hanging application did blocking.
+- Run the `cat /scheme/sys/block` command to know in what kernel function makes the application blocked.

 - If you see a unexpected system slowdown when running a application and the `ps` command log don't give a clue, run the `cat /scheme/sys/stat` command to show kernel statistics and know more details.